dinkelk/redo/README.md

 ## Usage

+>TODO: Add simple examples and usage patterns.

 ## About This Implementation

 This implementation has been tested on MacOSX but should work on any Unix-like platform.

+>TODO: Explain implementation details.

 ## Compared to Other Implementations

+>TODO: Compare implementation choices to those in other version of redo, and provide rational.

 ## Credits